kesanilathasri/bugs-tracker/README.md

 - **Pie Charts**: Visualize bug distribution by owner for current and previous weeks.
 - **Tabbed Interface**: Switch between All Bugs, Bugs List, and Owner-specific views.
 - **Global & Section Search**: Instantly find bugs by Bug ID or text.
-- **Excel Import**: Upload bug lists via Excel; new uploads become “Current Week” and older bugs are archived.
+- **Excel Import**: Upload bug lists via Excel; new uploads become "Current Week" and older bugs are archived.
 - **Bug Details**: View, edit, and comment on individual bugs.
 - **Customizable Fields**: Track application, business function, root cause, status, owner, and more.
 - **Consistent Owner Colors**: Each owner is always represented by the same color in charts and legends.